oVirt/ovirt-ansible/roles/ovirt-manageiq/README.md

 Deploy ManageIQ in oVirt
 ==================================================

-The `ovirt.ovirt-manageiq` role downloads a ManageIQ/CloudForms QCOW image and deploys it into oVirt/Red Hat Virtualization (RHV).
+The `ovirt-manageiq` role downloads a ManageIQ/CloudForms QCOW image and deploys it into oVirt/Red Hat Virtualization (RHV).

 The role also enables you to create a virtual machine and attach the ManageIQ disk, then wait for the ManageIQ system to initialize, and register oVirt as an infrastructure provider.